HarshaVardhanManikanta/Project-1/README.md

 # Project-1<br>
-#This project consits a replica of a pinterest design coded using HTML and CSS <br>
+#This project consits replica of a pinterest design, coded using HTML and CSS <br>
 #Done by- Harsha Vardhan Manikanta